garrandall/popular-music-data/tracks/-come--round-here--i-m-the-one-you-need-the-miracles.md

-Now when you feel the need to cry to someone cry to me And when you feel the need to lean on someone lean on me Now I may not be the one you want but I sure 'nuff the one you need Oh baby I may not be the one you want ooh but I know I'm the one you need
+Now when you feel the need to cry to someone cry to me And when you feel the need to lean on someone lean on me Now I may not be the one you want but I sure 'nuff the one you need Oh baby I may not be the one you want oh but I know I'm the one you need

 Now the days the days you sit alone by yourself
 He's out fooling round with somebody else